monome/docs/norns/sftp.md

 ## troubleshooting

-If things hang and do not connect, try to connect again after restarting Norns (and reconnecting on the SYSTEM / WIFI screen), as well as restarting Cyberduck.
+If things hang and do not connect, try to connect again after restarting norns (and reconnecting on the SYSTEM / WIFI screen), as well as restarting Cyberduck.

 ## credits

-Thanks for jlmitch5 for this guide!
+Thanks to `jlmitch5` for this guide!